Fishbone Diagram as Brainstorming for Persuasive Writing

 Image result for picture of the boat in alistair macleods short story

-Creative Essay on ‘The Boat’ from Island by Alistair MacLeod for Year 12 English on the old VCE Curriculum prior to 2024
+Creative Story on ‘The Boat’ from Island by Alistair MacLeod for students studying English in the Victorian Curriculum.

 Creative Prompt: